 A cure typically stops the advancement of liver scarring (called fibrosis) and may even send it in reverse to an extent.
 Ridding yourself of the virus also reduces, but does not necessarily eliminate, the raised risk of future health complications resulting from hep C, including cirrhosis, liver cancer, liver failure and death.
 The risks of such outcomes are higher if someone is cured of hep C when they already have severe liver scarring or cirrhosis.

-Research has suggested that people who are living with both HIV and HCV tend to experience faster progression of hepatitis C-related complications than those who have only hepatitis C. The American Association for the Study of Liver Diseases (AASLD) says that people with hepatitis C who are coinfected with HIV should be prioritized for HCV treatment.
+The American Association for the Study of Liver Diseases (AASLD) says that people with hepatitis C who are coinfected with HIV should be prioritized for HCV treatment.

 Some of the hepatitis C drugs have been shown to interact negatively with HIV antiretrovirals.
 This is called a drug-drug interaction.
 So it's important for you, your physician and your pharmacist to consider what HIV regimen you are taking, to make sure it is safe with the hep C medications you are going to take and to make any necessary adjustments.
 Luckily, with the number of HCV therapies available today, the opportunities for safe and effective treatment when someone is being treated for HIV are quite broad.